 Preparation

 Next, you’ll need an altar cloth.
 All the other items on your altar will be placed on the altar cloth.
-For your altar cloth, you’ll want something made of a natural fiber that you find to be appealing.
+For your altar cloth, you’ll want something made of a natural fiber that appeals to you.
 I personally like using a white handwoven cloth that I found on an adventure through the Yucatan.
 You can take your time finding this altarpiece until you come across a cloth that feels like a good fit.

 Assembly

 Everything that goes on top of the altar cloth will help to invite your ancestor into the space.
-You are going to be adding items that represent each of the four elements (earth, air, fire, and water).
-To represent the element of fire use a simple white candle.
-The color white is helpful for inviting spirits in.
-Be sure to place your candle in a place where it will be safe from fire hazards.
+You will add items representing each of the four elements (earth, air, fire, and water).

 Earth